louiehchen/TextQuote/README.md

 # README

-Simple app to text random quotes to you using Twilio
+Simple app to text random quotes via the quotey gem to you using Twilio's API.

 *